 A lovely and uncommon native shrub of the pea family, occasionally seen in woodland and chaparral communities in the coast ranges around the San Francisco Bay Area.
 Offering a delicate, airy quality, this deciduous shrub grows 2-6 ft. tall.
 Intricate flowers are closely set on slender spikes and are made up of a tiny intense indigo-purple petal with protruding bright orange stamens, charming on close inspection.
-This rare and threatened shrub is the larval food source for the California dogface butterfly, our state butterfly.
+This rare and threatened shrub is the larval food source for the California dogface butterfly, our state insect!
 Bees and butterflies nectar on the flowers as well.
-Best in lightly shaded areas with little to no summer water needed once established.
+Best in lightly shaded areas with oocasional to no summer water needed once established.
+Deer resistant.

-Amorpha californica v. napensis
+Amorpha californica var. napensis

 Sorry; this plant is out of stock at present.